IllTamer/IllTamer/README.md

 **ABOUT**

 Hey there, I'm IllTamer, a
-- `Java`, `Go` & `Typescript` Developer
-- Minecraft Community Developer
+- Open source enthusiast
+- A backend developer who loves working with `java`, `golang` and `typescript`
+- A member of the MCBBS community
 - Amateur video vlogger
-- Class of 2024 who dream of becoming an architect